-This is so because they have given various countries different quotas and different channels.
+This is so because they have given various countries different quotas and channels.
 Meaning that depending on your country.
 You may only have the option to choose ‘the embassy track,’ ‘the university track,’ or both.

 Let’s find the detailed breakdown of both tracks below.

 There are two ways:

-On this track, they require the applicant to apply to their country’s Korean embassy.
+They require the applicant to apply to their country’s Korean embassy on this track.
 While filling out the application, they should select three universities out of all the options.

 As long as one of the three universities accepts its application, the applicant will receive the scholarship.
 This track has three rounds.

 On this track, the applicant must submit their application directly to the Korean university that they wish to study at.

 Once the concerned university accepts the application, the applicant becomes a GKS scholar.
 While the embassy track progresses into three rounds (Embassy → NIIED → University), the university track only comprises two steps (University → NIIED).

 The entire selection process is quite simple.
 But, depending on which track you choose, some rounds during the selection may be different.

 At first, the National Institute for International Education (NIIED) of the Republic of Korea sends invitations to their Korean embassies and domestic universities for recommending candidates.

 After this, applicants can send their applications to their country’s respective embassy or the Korean college they wish to attend.

 After going through the applications, the embassies and universities present their recommended candidates to NIIED.

 The NIIED then evaluates the applicants who pass the first round.
 Once they give the final evaluation, they selected the university track applicants as Global Korea Scholarship grantees.

 While the applicants who chose the embassy track advance to the third round.

 In the third round, the universities finally review the applicants.
-To pass this round, at least one of the three universities must admit the candidate.
+At least one of the three universities must admit the candidate to pass this round.